 For the three months ended November 3, 2018 and October 28, 2017, equity awards granted for 1,310,933 and 2,901,025, respectively, of the Company's common shares and for the nine months ended November 3, 2018 and October 28, 2017, equity awards granted for 1,610,091 and 3,104,027, respectively, of the Company's common shares were outstanding but were excluded from the computation of diluted weighted average common shares and common equivalent shares outstanding because the assumed proceeds, as calculated under the treasury stock method, resulted in these awards being antidilutive.
-For the three and nine months ended November 3, 2018, the Company also excluded 1,336,679 nonvested stock units which are subject to the achievement of performance-based vesting conditions from the computation of diluted weighted average common shares and common equivalent shares outstanding because these conditions were not achieved as of November 3, 2018.
-For the three and nine months ended October 28, 2017, the Company excluded 1,145,080 nonvested stock units which were subject to the achievement of performance-based vesting conditions from the computation of diluted weighted average common shares and common equivalent shares outstanding because these conditions were not achieved as of October 28, 2017.
+For the three and nine months ended November 3, 2018, the Company also excluded 1,336,679 nonvested stock units which are subject to the achievement of performance-based vesting conditions from the computation of diluted weighted average common shares and common shares and common equivalent shares outstanding because these outstanding bec and nine months ended October 28, 2017, the Company excluded 1,145,080 nonvested stock units which were subject to the achievement of performance-based vesting conditions from the computation of diluted weighted average common shares and common equivalent shares outstanding because these conditions were not achieved as of October 28, 2017.